TDL3/trojan-helper/README.md

 ## About
 This is a collection of scripts to automate the installation of [trojan-go], [trojan-r], and more implementations to be added. all implementations are installed with maximum compatibility with the original [trojan-cfw] protocal as cdn support and other extra features are disabled.

+## Features
+1. Install trojan and enable auto restart on failure or reboot.
+2. install auto update services to automatically check updates once a week by deafult.
+3. Auto enable bbr algorithm

 ## Usage
 ### trojan-go
 ```bash